derivia/study-notes/notes/WEB.md

 #### Recursion

-Learn about recursion and when it can be used to make your code more readable.

 * [ ] [Learn and Understand Recursion in JavaScript](https://codeburst.io/learn-and-understand-recursion-in-javascript-b588218e87ea)
 * [ ] [Understanding Recursion in JavaScript](https://medium.com/@zfrisch/understanding-recursion-in-javascript-992e96449e03)
 * [ ] [Freecodecamp - Recursion in JavaScript](https://www.freecodecamp.org/news/recursion-in-javascript-1608032c7a1f/)
 * [ ] [javascript.info - Recursion and stack](https://javascript.info/recursion)

 #### Higher-Order Functions

-Learn about higher-order functions and when it can be used to make your code more readable.

 * [ ] [Higher-Order Functions](https://www.sitepoint.com/higher-order-functions-javascript/)
 * [ ] [Freecodecamp - A quick intro to Higher-Order Functions](https://www.freecodecamp.org/news/a-quick-intro-to-higher-order-functions-in-javascript-1a014f89c6b/)